saleh-mehdikhani/fam-tool/README.md

 # Fam-Tool

-A command-line tool to manage family tree data using a dual-repository Git model.
+A command-line tool for managing family tree data using a dual-repository Git model.

-This tool separates the person data (in YAML files) from the relationship data (a Git commit graph), allowing for flexible data management and a robust, version-controlled family structure.
+This tool separates person data (YAML files) from relationship data (a Git commit graph), allowing for flexible data management and a robust, version-controlled family structure.

 ## Installation